 - Reviewing patient notes to find out what happens in the first few days after stroke.

 - Interviewing professionals who carry out the swallowing tests.

 - Interviewing with patients who experience swallowing tests.

 This information will then be used to create a questionnaire, which will be sent out to all hospitals in England and Wales to find out how different hospitals assess and manage these stroke patients in the first 72 hours after admission.

 The responses to the questionnaire will be cross-referenced with information collected by the Sentinel Stroke National Audit Programme (SSNAP), which is provided by most hospitals in England and Wales.
 By linking the questionnaire data with data from the SSNAP register, the aim is to search for patterns that might help explain which patients are more likely to develop a chest infection and why.

-The intended outcome of the project is to find new knowledge to help guide future policy on the reduction of chest infection risk after stroke.
+The research will provide new knowledge to help guide future policy on the reduction of chest infection risk after stroke.